medical IDs for anaphylaxis and EpiPen use

 Living with anaphylaxis can feel scary, but being sure to always wear a medical ID for anaphylaxis and EpiPen can give you peace of mind.
 This extra layer of protection could save your life in an emergency by alerting first responders to your anaphylaxis and EpiPen use.

-• We’re your voice: If you can’t speak for yourself due to a medical emergency, your ID will speak for you – informing others about your anaphylaxis and EpiPen use and any medications you’re taking.
+We'll be your voice.
+If you can’t speak for yourself due to a medical emergency, your ID will speak for you – informing others about your anaphylaxis and EpiPen use and any medications you’re taking.

-• Live with peace of mind and confidence: MedicAlert will be there for you every step of the way.
+We enable you to live with confidence.
+MedicAlert will be there for you every step of the way.
 You’ll have the confidence and freedom to live your life with anaphylaxis and EpiPen use, knowing we’ve got you covered.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE.
 The information in this article is presented for educational purposes only and is not intended as a substitute for professional medical advice, diagnosis and treatment.
 Always seek the advice of a physician or other qualified healthcare provider for any questions you may have regarding a medical condition or treatment.